Hohenlohe-Langenburg

 Hohenlohe-Langenburg ([hoːənˌloːə ˈlaŋənbʊɐ̯k]) was a German county and later principality in the Holy Roman Empire.
-It was located in the current northeastern Baden-Württemberg, Germany, around Langenburg.
-Since the medieval times this small state was ruled by the House of Hohenlohe, counts and since 1764 ruling Princes of the Holy Roman Empire, until 1806.
+It was located around Langenburg in what is now northeastern Baden-Württemberg, Germany.
+Starting in medieval times and continuing until 1806, this small state was ruled by a branch of the House of Hohenlohe, first as lords, then as counts and ultimately as ruling princes of the Holy Roman Empire after 1764.
 The princely House of Hohenlohe-Langenburg still owns and lives in Langenburg Castle today.